-Tofu is one of the oldest foods, and it has been a hot topic of discussion by food critics in recent times.
+Tofu is one of the oldest foods, and it has recently been a hot topic of discussion by food critics.

-Many clamors about its health benefits and versatility but some others consider it as a genetically modified poisonous diet.
+Many clamors about its health benefits and versatility, but others consider it a genetically modified poisonous diet.

-Whatever may be the discussion, tofu has been in use for 2,000 years; and it is a very popularly used food component in many Asian cuisines.
+Whatever the discussion, tofu has been in use for 2,000 years; it is a popularly used food component in many Asian cuisines.

-There is a growing interest in tofu all over the world although many still doubt whether this food is healthy enough to be part of the daily diet.
+There is a growing interest in tofu worldwide, although many still doubt whether this food is healthy enough to be part of the daily diet.

-This article elucidates the making process, nutrition, health benefits, and side effects of this popular food.
+This article elucidates this popular food’s making process, nutrition, health benefits, and side effects.

 What is Tofu?